What Is Necrotic Ring Spot And How Does It Affect Your Lawn?

 What Is Necrotic Ring Spot?

-What Causes Necrotic Ring Spot to Attack Your Lawn?
+What Causes Necrotic Ring Spot?

-Thick layers of thatch combined with compact soil can cause shallow roots and poor drainage, trapping moisture underneath and creating the perfect environment for disease to take hold.
+- Thick layers of thatch combined with soil compaction can cause shallow grass roots and poor drainage, trapping moisture underneath and creating the perfect environment for disease to take hold.
 This is also what encourages the growth of other lawn diseases, including summer patch, brown patch, and snow mold.

-How Can You Prevent Necrotic Ring Spot?
+How To Prevent Necrotic Ring Spot

 The best preventative measure is to develop good lawn care maintenance habits.